 Chinese culture all wrapped up

 If you’ve gotten this far, congratulations!
 You’re now a Chinese culture guru.

-In all seriousness though, I hope you’ve learned a little bit more about Chinese culture.
-This can help you understand the country more, which is particularly handy if you’re planning a trip there.
+In all seriousness though, I hope you’ve learned a little bit more about this fascinating culture.
+It will help you understand China more, which is particularly handy if you’re planning a trip there.

 As always, drop me a line below if you have any questions or comments.

 Are you hooked on Chinese culture?
 Then you might like the following articles: